v1ld/reactive_hud/README.md

 -------------

 These globals adjust some of the behavior.
-*  RHudLimbPercentage (15%): show if any limb < 85% healthy.
+*  RHudLimbPercentage (85%): show if any limb < 85% healthy.
+*  RHudArmorPercentage (50%): show if armor/helmet < 50% condition.
+   (Armor protection degrades below 50%.)
-*  RHudArmorPercentage (25%): show if armor/helmet < 75% condition.
+*  RHudWeaponPercentage (75%): show if armor/helmet < 75% condition.
+   (Weapon damage degrades below 75%.)
-*  RHudHTSPercentage (10%): show if any of hunger, sleep, thirst, or rads taken > 90% of first threshold (RHudHTSThreshold).
+*  RHudHTSPercentage (90%): show if any of hunger, sleep, thirst, or rads taken > 90% of first threshold (RHudHTSThreshold).
 *  RHudHTSThreshold (400): first threshold for HTS values.
 The default of 400 is from the jsawyer mod.
 Vanilla uses 200.